Initiative in Congregational Education (ICE)

-• ICE Grants Applications will open and be available on a rolling basis starting August 10, 2022 until May 15, 2023 or until the funds are depleted.
+• Grant Applications will be available on a rolling basis starting until the funds are depleted.

 • Grant status will be communicated within 2-3 weeks following submitted application.
 Awarded grants will require a signed funding agreement to begin the payment process.